 All about the course

-Industry placements are a great opportunity to get some hands-on experience and make career connections.
-On this course, you'll have the option to take an industry placement between years two and three.
-Although you’ll be responsible for securing your placement, our tutors will support you, monitor your progress and assess your final placement report.
-By successfully completing a placement year, you can also add 'with professional experience' to your final degree award.
+On this course, you'll have the option to take an industrial placement year between years two and three.
+Although you'll be responsible for securing your placement, a tutor will support you, monitor your progress and assess your final placement report.

 This is your introduction to the history of air transport systems leading to the current state of the aviation business.